 This results in more of the same, and unfortunately is the most likely to occur.
 Randy Wittman continues to ride the hot hand and Beal and Crawford’s playing time continues to fluctuate game in and game out.
 We will keep seeing sparks of good games from both players followed by let downs due to the sporadic court time.
 Both players long term development will be hampered as well.

-Again, being in the pro-Beal camp, my scenario he would be to his benefit.
+Again, being in the pro-Beal camp, my scenario here would be to his benefit.
 Bradley Beal would get the starters minutes and would play 35+ a night.
-Jordan Crawford would be relegated to regular bench minutes, say 20-25 a night, where is would be used primarily as a scorer off the bench.
+Jordan Crawford would be relegated to regular bench minutes, say 20-25 a night, where he would be used primarily as a scorer off the bench.
 This would also lend to the two sharing some court time, which leads to the next option (which would also take some rotation adjustments by Wittman).

 Play Them Together:

 There are many situations where going small would be to the Wizards advantage, case in point during last night’s loss to the Jazz when they should have had a lineup consisting of Wall, Crawford, Beal, Ariza, and Nene/Okafor instead of putting two centers on the floor when scoring was needed.
 I am not saying Beal and Crawford together on the court at the same time would be automatically successful, but I think it is something this team could try to look at a little more, particularly in situations where small ball would be to their benefit.

 Trading Beal is out of the question.
 That only leaves moving Crawford.
 Crawford has some decent trade value as a bench scorer that is still on his rookie deal.
 I am not saying the Wizards should move him just to move him, but if the right scenario came up that would bring Washington a player for their long-term future or a future asset, it should at least be considered.
 This would open up more playing time for Beal, as well as possibly help the team moving forward.